HRimaw2/HotDogs/README.md

 ## Hot Dogs

-A React App using MongoDB
+A React App using Express and MongoDB

 ## Quick Start